pianopia/OneFileRPG/README.md

 *   **Leveling System:** Gain experience points (XP) by defeating enemies and level up.
 Your stats increase upon leveling up.
 *   **Quest System:** Receive quests from NPCs.
 Track your progress in the quest log.
 *   **Basic Exploration:** Move around, jump, and interact with objects and characters.
+*   **Enemy AI:** Enemies will pursue the player and attack when in range.
+*   **Player Health:** Take damage from enemies.
+If HP reaches zero, it's game over.
+*   **Enemy Respawn:** Defeated enemies will respawn after a short period, ensuring continuous action.

 ## How to Play